dearhive/MashShare/readme.txt

 <strong>New Version 2.x</strong>

-* Improved performance
+* Social Media Icons with Improved performance
-* Option to disable share count completely  (no sql queries will be generated any longer)
+* Option to disable Social Media share count completely  (no sql queries will be generated any longer)
 * Shortcode option to disable share counts
 * Check if curl is working on the server
-* Option to disable share cache for testing purposes
+* Option to disable share count cache for testing purposes
-* Use of sharp and crisp clear font icons instead png icons
+* Use of sharp and crisp clear font Social Media Icons instead Social Media Icons images
 * Button 'extra content' for content slider subcribe forms or any other content New: Use a link behind the Subscribe button instead the toggle slider
-* Complete rewrite of css for easier modifications
+* Complete rewrite of CSS for easier modifications
-* Improved extension system
+* Improved Mashshare Social Media extension system
-* Improved backend, new Add-On page
+* Improved backend, new Mashshare Social Media Add-On page
 * Multi language capable, *.po files
 * Change color of share counts via setting
 * Count up animation for share counts (Does not work for shortcodes and on blog pages)
 * HTML5 Tag <aside> wrapped around to tell search engines that the share buttons are not part of the content
 * Plus button moves to end of share buttons when activated and does not stay longer in place.
 * Drag and drop sort order of services.
-* Enable desired services with one click
+* Enable desired Social Media Icons services with one click
-* Choose which network should be visible all the time This ones will be large sized by default.
-Other ones are behind the plus sign
+* Choose which Social Media network should be visible all the time This ones will be large sized by default.
+Other Social Media networks are behind the plus sign
-* Two different share button styles includes
+* Three different effective share button styles - Less is more here
-* Choose border radius of the buttons from settings
+* Choose border radius of the Social Media buttons
 * Keep settings when plugin is uninstalled - optional
-* Custom CSS field for individual styling of the share buttons
+* Custom CSS field for individual styling of the social media share buttons

-<strong> Add-Ons available for </strong>
+<strong> Social Media Add-Ons available for </strong>

 * Google / G+
 * Whatsapp (Whatsapp button only shown on iOS devices)